Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: System model

 \section{System model}

-We consider a single-cell FD MU-MIMO system with low-resolution quantizers, where the FD AP with $N_t$ transmit and $N_r$ receive antennas simultaneously serves $K_{\sf D}$ DL users and $K_{\sf U}$ UL users as in Fig.~\ref{fig:system_model}.
-The users are equipped with a single antenna, and the AP employs low-resolution ADCs and DACs.
+We investigate a single-cell FD MU-MISO system with low-resolution quantization.
+In this system, a FD AP equipped with $N_t$ transmit and $N_r$ receive antennas simultaneously serves $K_{\sf D}$ DL and $K_{\sf U}$ UL single-antenna users, as illustrated in Fig.~\ref{fig:system_model}.
+Both the ADCs and DACs at the AP operate with a limited number of quantization bits, resulting in non-negligible quantization errors which affect the FD signal processing.